Curvatures and hyperbolic flows for natural mechanical systems in Finsler geometry: Introduction

 \section{Introduction}

 In 1990s A. Agrachev and R. Gamkrelidze(\cite{AgGa}) proposed the program of studying an extremal of the optimal control problems on a manifold $M$ through the intrinsic Jacobi equations (called \emph{Jacobi curves}) along the extremal.
 The Jacobi curve is a curve in a Lagrangian Grassmannian defined up to a symplectic transformation and containing all information about the solutions of the Jacobi equations along this extremal.
-Based on the study of the differential geometry of the parameterized curves in Lagrangian Grassmannians (\cite{AgGa, LiZe1,LiZe2}), we can apply to Jacobi curves to constructing the curvature-type invariants (called curvatures in short) for natural mechanical systems on various smooth geometric structures including (sub-)Riemannian and (sub-)Finsler manifolds.
+Based on the study of the differential geometry of the parameterized curves in Lagrangian Grassmannians(see \cite{AgGa, LiZe1,LiZe2} and the recent monograph \cite{AgBoBa}), we can apply to Jacobi curves to constructing the curvature-type invariants (called curvatures in short) for natural mechanical systems on various smooth geometric structures including (sub-)Riemannian and (sub-)Finsler manifolds.
 The curvatures for (sub-)Riemannian and (sub-)Finsler geodesic problems then can be taken as particular cases.
+We refer the readers to \cite{ABR1,ABR2} for the development of sub-Riemannian curvatures in the last few years.
 Moreover, by using the curvatures we can derive the qualitative properties of the extremals of the optimal control problems, such as various comparison theorems and hyperbolicity.

-For the simplest case of a Riemannian geodesic problem, there is only one curvature and it essentially coincides with the Riemannian curvature tensor (\cite{AgGa}).
+For the simplest case of a Riemannian geodesic problem, the aforementioned curvature invariants essentially coincides with the Riemannian curvature tensor (\cite{AgGa}).
 Further, for the least action problems of a natural mechanical system on a Riemannian manifold, the curvatures are expressed by the Riemannian curvature tensor and the Hessian of the potential (see \cite{AgChZe}).

-It is very natural to expect that for a Finsler geodesic problem the curvature coincides with the Riemann curvature of the Finsler manifold(at some reference vector) and recently it is verified from a unified Hamiltonian viewpoint (\cite{Le1}).
+It is very natural to expect that for a Finsler geodesic problem the curvature coincides with the Riemann curvature of the Finsler manifold(at some reference vector) and it is verified from a unified Hamiltonian viewpoint (\cite{Le1}).
 Now a natural question arises: how to express the curvature for a natural mechanical system on a Finsler manifold using the geometric quantities in the Finsler manifold and the potential?

 One reason to find the answer to the above question is that it can be used to studying the hyperbolicity of the Hamiltonian flows.
 We first of all recall the following (see e.g. \cite{KaHa})

 \begin{defin} Let $e^{tX},t\in\mathbb R$ be the flow generated by the vector field $X$ on a manifold $P$.
 A compact invariant set $A\subset P$ of the flow $e^{tX}$ is called a hyperbolic set if there exists a Riemannian structure in a neighborhood of $A$, a positive constant $\delta$, and a splitting: $T_zP=E_z^+\oplus E_z^-\oplus\mathbb RX(z),\ z\in A$ such that $X(z)\neq 0$ and \begin{enumerate} \item $e^{tX}_*E^+_z=E^+_{e^{tX}z},\ e^{tX}_*E^-_z=E^-_{e^{tX}z},$ \item $\|e^{tX}_*\zeta^+\|\geq e^{\delta t}\|\zeta^+\|,\ \forall t>0, \forall \zeta^+\in E^+_z,$ \item $\|e^{tX}_*\zeta^-\|\leq e^{-\delta t}\|\zeta^-\|,\ \forall t>0, \forall \zeta^-\in E^-_z.$ \end{enumerate} If the entire manifold $P$ is a hyperbolic set, then the flow $e^{tX}$ is called a flow of Anosov type. \end{defin}